 Electrical engineering encompasses disciplines such as electronics, communication, control, digital systems, and signal/image processing.
 A minor in electrical engineering provides a foundation to explore specialized material in electrical engineering.
 The minor is designed to provide students from other engineering or non-engineering disciplines an introduction to the wide-ranging content of the electrical engineering major.
-The minor is closed to students majoring in electrical engineering, electrical engineering technology, and computer engineering technology.
+The minor is closed to students majoring in computer engineering technology, electrical engineering, or electrical engineering technology.

 |MATH-182||Project-based Calculus II|